danog/MadelineProtoDocs/docs/docs/DOCKER.md

       #- redis
     tty: true
     volumes:
-      - .:/app
+      - ./app:/app
     command: php /app/bot.php
 ```

-Then, create a `bot.php` file with your code.
+Then, create an `app` folder, and an `app/bot.php` file with your code.

 Then, run this command to log into the bot: